Jiří Weil: Biography

 In 1935, Weil returned to Prague and published his novel Moskva-hranice (1937), an account of the purges.
 The Munich Agreement heralded trouble for Europe's Jewish population, but Weil was unable to join relatives in Great Britain.

 During the Nazi occupation, Weil was assigned to work at the Jewish Museum in Prague.
-He was called to be interned at the Terezín (Theresienstadt) ghetto in November 1942, but he decided not to go, instead staging his own death.
+He was called to be interned at the Theresienstadt Ghetto in November 1942, but he decided not to go, instead staging his own death.
 Weil survived the rest of the war by hiding in various illegal apartments, with several acquaintances and even spent time hiding in a hospital.
 Despite the tremendous hardship, Weil continued to write.

 After the war, Weil reintegrated into cultural life and from 1946 to 1948, he worked as an editor at ELK.
-He published a lyrical book of tributes to fallen comrades, Bárvy (Colours), a novel, Makanna otec divů, which won the Czechoslovak book prize that year, and a small book of reminiscences about Julius Fučík.
+He published a lyrical book of tributes to fallen comrades, Bárvy, a novel, Makanna otec divů, which won the Czechoslovak book prize that year, and a small book of reminiscences about Julius Fučík.
 After 1948, Weil lost his position and the press was nationalized.

 From 1949 on, Weil's work focuses on Jewish themes.
 His book Life with a Star, published without fanfare in 1949, is probably his best-known work.
 It received varying critical attention, but a firestorm of controversy over it erupted in 1951.
 Critics decried it as "decadent", "existentialist", "highly subjective" and "the product of a cowardly culture."
 It was roundly criticized from both an ideological and a religious standpoint and was banned.
 He resumed work at the Jewish Museum, where he was instrumental in the creation of an exhibition of children's drawings from Terezín, I Never Saw Another Butterfly, and the creation of a monument for Jewish citizens murdered by Nazis in the Pinkas Synagogue, for which he wrote a prose poem, Žalozpěv za 77 297 obětí.

 In the thaw following the death of Klement Gottwald, Weil was readmitted to the Writers' Union.
-Weil worked continuously until his death from leukemia in 1959.
+Weil worked continuously until his death from leukemia.
+He died in Prague on 13 December 1959.